FarronF/limerick-council-meetings/meetings/2021/09/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 5th July 2021.md

 The legislation has brought forward the deadline for notifying Revenue of the Local

-Adjustment Factor (LAF) to the 31st August in a revaluation year;--- 5
+Adjustment Factor (LAF) to the 31st August in a revaluation year;
+---
+5

 